 Table Relations and Normalization

-In the fifth mission of this SQL Intermediate course, you’ll focus on how to create and normalize database tables to increase your knowledge of SQL and add knowledge of relational database concepts to your toolbox.
-On occasion, you will be asked to create a database by yourself or to normalize a database.
-This mission will get you up-to-speed on relational database concepts so you can have a complete conceptual idea of how everything works when using SQL.
+In the fifth mission of this SQL Intermediate course, you’ll focus on learning how to create and normalize database tables to increase your knowledge of SQL and add knowledge of relational database concepts to your toolbox.

 On occasion in data science or data analysis work, you will be asked to create a database by yourself or to normalize a database.
 This lesson will get you up-to-speed on relational database concepts so you can have a complete conceptual idea of how everything works when using SQL, and feel confident completing these kinds of tasks.